Fridux/Fridux/README.md

 ## Hi, I'm Fridux,
 a GNU/Linux user and Windows hater!

-I'm currently interrested in creating Electron apps.
+I'm currently interrested in creating Java GUIs with swing.